viszkoktamas/my-messenger/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev angular server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `node run server` for a dev NodeJS server.
+Server api adress: `http://localhost:3000/api`.

 ## Code scaffolding